 Where an overseas-based bidder has a subsidiary in your territory, what are the applicable rules which determine whether a bid from that bidder would be given guaranteed access to bid for the contract?
 Would such a subsidiary be afforded the same rights and remedies as a nationally owned company bidding in your jurisdiction?

-Any subsidiary established in Greece is considered a Greek legal entity, regardless of the nationality of its parent company.
-As Greek legal entities, and on the basis of public procurement principles, subsidiaries owned by foreign entities are granted the same rights and remedies as national bidders.
+Any subsidiary established in Greece is regarded as a Greek legal entity, irrespective of the nationality of its parent company.
+As Greek legal entities, subsidiaries owned by foreign entities are entitled to the same rights and remedies as domestic bidders, in accordance with the principles of public procurement.

-As explained in Question No 17, an exception currently exists for subsidiaries of Russian nationals, which are banned from any EU public procurement procedure.
+As noted in Question No. 17, an exception applies to subsidiaries of Russian nationals, which are currently prohibited from participating in any EU public procurement procedure.

 -